Rohan-Gautam/Object-Detection-and-OCR/README.md

-✨ **Object Detection and OCR** ✨
+# ✨ Object Detection and OCR ✨

 [![🚀 Build Status](https://img.shields.io/badge/build-passing-brightgreen)](https://github.com/Rohan-Gautam/Object-Detection-and-OCR/actions)

 ## 🌟 Overview 🌟

-This project implements real-time object detection using the YOLO algorithm and Optical Character Recognition (OCR) using Tesseract.
-It provides a simple and efficient way to detect objects in images or video streams and extract text from them. 📸
+Welcome to **Object Detection and OCR**!
+This project implements real-time object detection using the powerful YOLO algorithm and Optical Character Recognition (OCR) using Tesseract.
+It provides an intuitive and efficient solution to detect objects in images or video streams and extract text from them. 📸

-Key features include: 🛠️
+### Key Features 🛠️

-- Real-time object detection using YOLOv8n pre-trained model. 🖼️
+- **Real-time Object Detection:** Utilizes YOLOv8n pre-trained model for robust and swift object detection.
-- Optical Character Recognition (OCR) using Tesseract for text extraction. 📝
+- **Optical Character Recognition (OCR):** Employs Tesseract to accurately extract text from images.
-- Support for live webcam feed for both object detection and OCR. 📹
+- **Live Webcam Feed Support:** Enjoy seamless object detection and OCR on live webcam feed.

 ## 💻 Installation 💻